faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 ### Malloc Stack

 Sometimes the past dynamic behavior of our app needs to be understood in order to resolve why the application crashed.
-For example, we may have leaked memory and then got terminated by the system for using too much memory.
+For example, we may have leaked memory, and then we were terminated by the system for using too much memory.
 We might have a data structure and wonder which part of the code was responsible for allocating it.

-The purpose of the `Malloc Stack` option is to provide the historical data need need.
+The purpose of the `Malloc Stack` option is to provide the historical data need.
 Memory analysis has been enhanced by Apple by providing complementary visual tools.
 Malloc Stack has a sub-option, "All Allocation and Free History" or "Live Allocations Only"

-We recommend the "All Allocation" option, unless there are just too much overhead experienced due to having an app with heavy use of memory allocation.
-The "Live Allocations Only" option is sufficient to catch memory leaks as well as being low overhead, so it is the default option in the User Interface.
+We recommend the "All Allocation" option, unless there is just too much overhead experienced due to having an app with heavy use of memory allocation.
+The "Live Allocations Only" option is sufficient to catch memory leaks\index{memory!leak} as well as being low overhead, so it is the default option in the User Interface.

 The steps to follow are: